 If you're thinking about visiting Minnehaha United Methodist Church for the first time, you might be a little nervous.
 (I know I would be.)
 So to make it easier for you, we've created a New Visitor Survival Kit.
 It contains six effective strategies to help you to pass through the doors, confuse those pesky greeters and fit in right away.
 Interested?
 Then click here to download your free kit.
 Good luck!

 We restarted a weekly playgroup at Minnehaha in November.
 Children - ages five and under - are invited with their caregivers to come Thursday mornings from 9:00 - 11:00 a.m.
 Come for the whole two hours, or drop in when you can - you are always welcome.

 Visit Minnehaha United Methodist Church.
 We’re a church of faith, with (usually) two Sunday worship services—plus a Taizé service once a month.
 We’re a church of action, supporting the local Food Shelf, Habitat for Humanity, Meals on Wheels and more.
 We’re a church of neighbors, helping, supporting and sharing with each other.
 We’re a church of renewal, with music, prayer and even silence.
 Curious?
 Confused?
 Willing to take a risk?
 Click here to find out what a first visit would be like.
 Good things happen at Minnehaha.
 Pass it on.

 Support the Minnehaha Food Shelf

-The Minnehaha Food Shelf has served more than 600 clients each month in 2014.
-(In May we served more than 35,000 lbs. of food to 828 clients!)
+The Minnehaha Food Shelf has served more than 600 clients each month in 2015.
+(We serve nearly 400 households every month!)
 Please remember the families who are in need of food with a donation of food or money.
 Thank you.